 I ran a session at BlogOnMSI last weekend about how to promote and advertise your blog on social media.
-Here’s a summary of my presentation, including a downloadable PDF.
+Here’s a summary of my presentation.

 In addition to being a blogger with over ten years’ experience, I’m also a corporate social media manager with responsibility for driving social media campaigns across Western Europe for 3M, the company behind Post-it Notes.
 So I know a thing or two about social advertising and promotion.
 Here are some basic tips that will benefit any blogger, whether new or experienced.

 Why do I need to promote or advertise my blog?